|search engine by freefind|

-If one wishes to become a mechanic, a doctor, a lawyer, a burger flipper or anything else in this life one must learn what is required for success.
-Why should emunah be any different?
-Active Faith (emunah) must be intentionally developed with accurate knowledge and personal experience.
-For the Jew the sure foundation of emunah is Torah.
-One with proper understanding of Torah will stand firm with emunah and experience great joy.
+If one wishes to be a mechanic, a doctor, a lawyer, a burger flipper or anything else in this life one must learn what is required for success and perfect that skill set.
+Why would emunah be any different?
+Active, complete faith (or emunah in Hebrew) must be intentionally developed with accurate knowledge coupled with personal experience.
+The twofold foundation of emunah is Torah and Hitbodedut (i.e. personal prayer).
+A person with proper understanding of Torah (the Jewish Scriptures) who invests time in Hitbodedut (personal payer) will most certainly develop deep emunah.
+Through this alone one will merit to experience great joy and contentment.

-In addition to my work here I am also the Associate Rabbi of The House of Seven Beggars, the oldest complete online shul (synagogue).
+In addition to my work here, I am also the Associate Rabbi of The House of Seven Beggars, the first and oldest complete online shul (synagogue).
 Our Rebbe is Rabbi Aryel Nachman ben Chaim.
-We and our congregation seek to assist you in any way we can.
+We and our congregation are here to assist you in any way we can.
 Let's talk!

-Join me for four weekly scheduled broadcasts on Facebook.
+Join Rabbi Shlomo Nachman ben Ya'akov and guests for our four weekly scheduled broadcasts on on Youtube.

 Visit the LearnEmunah.com